Verbit

 Operationalizing Title II: Workflows, AI & Daily Practices

-A live event on embedding accessibility into course design and making Title II compliance sustainable
+A practical session on embedding accessibility into course design and making Title II compliance sustainable

-Join accessibility leaders and higher education experts as we explore practical strategies for embedding accessibility into course design and workflows.
-Discover how to leverage AI to support compliance efforts, create sustainable accessibility practices, and deliver learning experiences that work for all students.
+Join accessibility leaders and higher education experts as they explore practical strategies for embedding accessibility into course design and workflows.
+Learn how to leverage AI to support compliance efforts, create sustainable accessibility practices, and deliver learning experiences that work for all students.

 Practical workflow strategies you can implement immediately